-Overview: A successful reintroduction requires individuals to survive after reintroduction.
-To determine if individual survive reintroduction events, the same individuals need to be recaptured through repeated surveys.
-To fully assess reintroduction success, a mark recapture study must occur first to determine baseline expectation for recapture rates of uniquely identified individuals.
-Once this baseline expectation is determined, future reintroduction success rates can be more accurately measured.
-This research will inform the future reintroduction strategies by assessing how often individuals are recaptured after being marked.
-Additionally, this research will inform how often salamanders stay in the same location or move between locations, helping the Refugia determine key locations that will increase successful reintroduction of San Marcos salamanders, in the event reintroduction is necessary.
+Overview: A successful reintroduction requires the individual to survive after reintroduction.
+To determine if an individual is still present after reintroduction, the same individual needs to be recaptured.
+This research will inform the reintroduction plan by assessing how often individuals are recaptured after being marked.
+Additionally, this research will inform how often salamanders stay in the same location, move between locations, and how far and individual salamander travels.
+This information will inform the reintroduction plan by determining key locations to release San Marcos salamanders back into the wild.